symfony/symfony-docs/book/doctrine.rst

 ------------------------------

 Doctrine comes with a large number of field types available.
-Each of these maps to a specific column type in whatever database you're using.
+Each of these maps a PHP data type to a specific column type in whatever database you're using.
 The following types are supported in Doctrine:

 * **Strings**

   * ``string`` (used for shorter strings)
   * ``text`` (used for larger strings)

 * **Numbers**

   * ``integer``
   * ``smallint``
   * ``bigint``
   * ``decimal``
   * ``float``

-* **Dates and Times** - map to a `DateTime`_ object in PHP
+* **Dates and Times** (use a `DateTime`_ object for these fields in PHP)

   * ``date``
   * ``time``
   * ``datetime``

 * **Other Types**

   * ``boolean``
   * ``object`` (serialized and stored in a ``CLOB`` field)
   * ``array`` (serialized and stored in a ``CLOB`` field)